Seasons

-Although you are in the Sunshine State of Queensland on Tamborine Mountain you can enjoy plenty of sunshine without the humidity of the more Northern areas of the State.
-The temperature on the mountain is regularly 4 degrees cooler than on the Gold Coast or in Brisbane.
+Although you are in the Sunshine State of Queensland, on Tamborine Mountain you can enjoy plenty of sunshine without the humidity of the more northerly areas of the State.
+The temperature on the mountain is regularly four degrees cooler than on the Gold Coast or in Brisbane.

 Because of the latitude and the cooler temperature we are able to plant and grow many more cold climate plants as well as many tropical beauties.
-So in the springtime we can have cold climate bulbs like daffodils and jonquils then the wonderful warm climate clivias and hippeastrums.
-Followed by the cherry blossoms on the Cherry Tree Walk.
+So in the springtime we can have cold climate bulbs such as daffodils and jonquils then the wonderful warm climate clivias and hippeastrums.

 OLYMPUS DIGITAL CAMERA